Sorsagan/synitecht/README.md

 Synitecht is a powerful Discord bot built using Discord.js v14, designed to enhance your server experience with a variety of features.
 Whether you're managing a community, gaming server, or a support hub, Synitecht has you covered with its versatile capabilities.

+## Contributing

+Contributions are always welcome!

+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests.

 ## Key Features:

 **Ticket System:**